Wonder women of dentistry

 At the Association Forum event, Dr. O'Loughlin showed how the number of women in dental leadership continues to grow.
 Women dentists today make up 18% of dental school deans and 28% of state dental society presidents.

 In the latest ADA 10 Under 10 awards, which recognize new dentists who are demonstrating excellence early on their careers, six of the 10 recipients were women.
-These include Dr. Antonina Capurro, who is serving as the Nevada State Dental Health Officer; Dr. Courtney Burrill, a U.S. Air Force veteran who initiated the University of Alaska's pre-dental program; Dr. Amanda Fitzpatrick, who works with her county health department to conduct annual school screenings and fluoride treatments in eight area schools in La Plata, Missouri; Dr. Onika Patel, who testified before the Arizona state legislature on new dentists' perspectives on dental therapy; and Danielle Riordan, who chairs the Missouri Dental Association Foundation Board.
+These include Dr. Antonina Capurro, who is serving as the Nevada State Dental Health Officer; Dr. Courtney Burrill, a U.S. Air Force veteran who initiated the University of Alaska's pre-dental program; Dr. Amanda Fitzpatrick, who works with her county health department to conduct annual school screenings and fluoride treatments in eight area schools in La Plata, Missouri; Dr. Onika Patel, who testified before the Arizona state legislature on new dentists' perspectives on dental therapy; Dr. Kadambari Rawal, who is researching standardizing oral health care protocols at long-term facilities, end-of-life dental service utilization and geriatric dentistry; and Danielle Riordan, who chairs the Missouri Dental Association Foundation Board.

 "I could name, without even looking online, another 20 or more who are driving the profession forward today," said Dr. Mary Martin, past president of the American Association of Women Dentists.